One unit of credit equals four semester hours.

 CS 100 Computers in Science and Technology

 Demonstrates the use of the computer as a technological tool in solving problems in the sciences.
 Also covers basic concepts of computer science including use of software tools such as spreadsheets, databases and scientific simulation programs.
-Not for computer science. computer game and entertainment technology and information systems majors.
+Not for computer science, computer game and entertainment technology or information systems majors.
 A two-hour laboratory is included in this course.

 CS 111 Introduction to Software Applications and Digital Technology

 This course covers basic concepts in computer science and digital technology.
 These include, but are not limited to, computer systems, communication devices, digital media in audio and video, as well as various forms of “hand-held” devices.
 The use of spreadsheets, databases, word processing, presentation software and electronic communication is also covered.

 CS 205 LINUX

 Core topics include LINUX shell commands, shell scripts and related file systems.
 Several related topics such as file permission, process handling, sysadmin tools, and the access of LINUX resources via application programs.

 Algorithms, object-oriented programming and related computer science topics are introduced.
 Primitive and compound data types, fundamental control structures, and the use of an integrated development environment of a programming language are studied through programming assignments.
 Debugging and testing techniques are introduced.
 An introduction to several computer science concepts covered that include an introduction to machine representations of data, computer system and processor architectures and related operation, file systems and operating systems.
 This course is for CS, CGE, and IS majors, but is recommended for students in any major who seek to enhance their skill set with knowledge of a programming language.